4/16/2025

 David Roman

-And maybe just a related follow up on that last point.
+And maybe just a related follow-up on that last point.
 I think on the last call, it sounded like M&A might become a more important part of your capital allocation strategy.
-Maybe you just update us on how you're thinking about that and any comments on how NEC might be influencing capital deployment priorities.
+Maybe just update us on how you're thinking about that and any comments on how NEC might be influencing capital deployment priorities.

 speaker

-Absolutely no impact whatsoever on capital allocation priorities and update on commentary and M&A. I mean, David, there is no update in the sense that the mindset hasn't shifted, right?
+Absolutely no impact whatsoever on capital allocation priorities.
+And update on commentary on M&A. I mean, David, there is no update in the sense that the mindset hasn't shifted, right?
 Which is, yes, we're looking at opportunities and devices and diagnostics.
-Yes, we have opportunities to, to, to add to our business.
+Yes, we have opportunities to add to our business.
 We've got a strong balance sheet to be able to do that.
 We're going to look at things strategically.
 We're going to look at things also from a financial lens.
-I can we can be selective in the sense that we feel that we've got a growth model here that allows us to sustain this organic growth rate, this high single digit organic growth rate.
+We can be selective in the sense that we feel that we've got a growth model here that allows us to sustain this organic growth rate, this high single digit organic growth rate.
 So it allows us to ensure that we're not only being strategic about it, but we're also being disciplined about how we're thinking about it.
-As I said, our ROIC matters to us.
+As I said, ROIC matters to us.
 Profitability matters for us.
-I think even more important in today's environment, protecting your EPS, protecting your profitability, I think is an important, is an important, at least for us, it's going to be important.
-So so regarding an update on M&A thoughts, there's no there's no update on on our thinking, on our framework.
+I think even more important in today's environment Protecting your EPS, protecting your profitability, I think is an important, at least for us, it's going to be important.
+So regarding an update on M&A thoughts, there's no update on our thinking, on our framework.

 speaker